Toward Unlimited Self-Learning MCMC with Parallel Adaptive Annealing: ALGORITHM DETAILS

-In Line~\ref{alg:parallel-annealing-slmc-vae-eslmc} of Algorithm~\ref{alg:parallel-anneal}, samples are generated by VAE-ESLMC described in Algorithm~\ref{alg:exchange-slmc}), which uses the same exchange process as the replica exchange Monte Carlo method \citep{hukushima1996exchange}.
-For all parallel chains, the exchange probability is defined as Eq.~\eqref{eq:exchange-mc-prob}.
+In Line~\ref{alg:parallel-annealing-slmc-vae-eslmc} of Algorithm~\ref{alg:parallel-anneal}, samples are generated by VAE-ESLMC described in Algorithm~\ref{alg:exchange-slmc}, which uses the same exchange process as the replica exchange Monte Carlo method \citep{swendsen1986replica, hukushima1996exchange}.
+For all parallel chains, the exchange probability is defined as

 The same ``retrain'' step as in VAE-SLMC can also be incorporated into the VAE-ESLMC\@.
 However, retraining is not performed in all numerical experiment (i.e., $T_{\mathrm{train}} = \infty$).